Insights from Recruiters Websites

 Your Website: The Ultimate First Impression

 When you meet someone in person, you have approximately seven seconds to make an impression—online, you have much less time.
-It takes literally (please pardon my Gen Z expression) milliseconds for a visitor to form an opinion about your website, but, the better the first impression, the longer they stay on the page.
+It takes literally (please pardon my millennial expression) milliseconds for a visitor to form an opinion about your website, but, the better the first impression, the longer they stay on the page.

 When people find a website, the first thing they look at is the design.
 In fact, 94 percent of website first impressions are design-based.
 While we know design is subjective, it’s easy to identify what generally makes a good or bad design.